Razor5284/poker-game/README.md

 ## Instructions
-Install node using 'npm install' via powershell in the root folder.

-Then do 'npm install -g webpack-dev-server'

-Then 'npm install phe'

-Finally, do 'npm start'
+Go to the root folder where you found this readme file (in my home directory on campus computers).

+Open powershell in this directory and type 'npm start'.

-Navigate to localhost:8080 in browser.
+The server will start and open localhost:8080 in the browser.

+If that doesn't load, go to http://raptor.kent.ac.uk:8081/~RL394/